IfLostart2per5/bytedcalc/doc/README.md

  The instructions are codes that's executed by the machine.

- under the hood, it uses a stack to store the values and results, ad a (experimental and basic) memory system.
+ under the hood, it uses a stack to store the values and results, and a (experimental and basic) memory system.

 When started, it traverse the instructions, and using a switch-case statement to determine the action to do.